okteto/pipeline/README.md

 A list of variables to be used by the pipeline.
 If several variables are present, they should be separated by commas e.g. VAR1=VAL1,VAR2=VAL2,VAR3=VAL3.

+### `filename`

+The relative path within the repository to the pipeline file.
+If not specified the [default pipeline](https://okteto.com/docs/cloud/okteto-pipeline#customize-the-okteto-pipeline) is executed.

 # Example usage

 This example runs the login action, activates a namespace, and triggers the Okteto pipeline